Habits of Mind

 - They hold back games, new learning, and new friendships because their fear of failure is far greater than their experience of venture or adventure.

-- They are reinforced by the mental voice that says, “if you don’t try it, you won’t be wrong” or “if you try it and you are wrong, you will look stupid”.
+- They are reinforced by the mental voice that says, 'if you don’t try it, you won’t be wrong,' or, 'if you try it and you are wrong, you will look stupid.'

 - They are more interested in knowing whether their answer is correct or not, rather than being challenged by the process of finding the answer.

-- They are unable to sustain a process of problem solving and finding the answer over time, and therefore avoid ambiguous situations.
+- They are unable to sustain a process of problem-solving and finding the answer over time, and therefore avoid ambiguous situations.
 They have a need for certainty rather than an inclination for doubt.

 A unique attribute of human beings is our sense of humour and our ability to laugh.
-Laughing has positive effects on psychological functions include a drop in the pulse rate, the secretion of endorphins and an increased oxygen in the blood.
-It has been found to promote creativity and higher level thinking skills.
+Laughing has positive effects on psychological functions include a drop in the pulse rate, the secretion of endorphins and increased oxygen in the blood.
+It has been found to promote creativity and higher-level thinking skills.
 People who engage in the mystery of humour have the ability to perceive situations from an original and often interesting point of view.
 They appreciate and understand other people’s humour and are verbally playful when talking to others.
 They are able to laugh at situations and themselves.
-They don’t laugh AT others, rather they laugh WITH others and can identify situations when laughter and humour is appropriate.
+They don’t laugh AT others, rather they laugh WITH others and can identify situations when laughter and humour are appropriate.

 Some common behaviours of students who don’t find humour

-- Some students find humour in all the “wrong places”- such as laughing at others because they are ‘different’ or less capable.
+- Some students find humour in all the 'wrong places'- such as laughing at others because they are ‘different’ or less capable.
 They will laugh at behaviour that is dangerous, vulgar or violent.

-- They laugh at others, yet are unable to laugh at themselves.
+- They laugh at others yet are unable to laugh at themselves.

 Human beings are social beings.
 We congregate in groups, find it therapeutic to be listened to and draw energy from one another.
 In groups, we contribute our time and energy to tasks that we would quickly tire of when working alone.
 Cooperative humans realise that all of us together are more powerful, intellectually and/or physically, than any one individual.
 The ability to work collaboratively is considered by educators and employers to be an essential skill for employees in the 21st Century.
 Working in groups requires the ability to justify ideas and to test the feasibility of solution strategies on others.
 It also requires the development of a willingness and openness to accept both positive and negative feedback.
 Through this interaction, the group and the individual continue to grow.
-Listening, consensus seeking, giving up an idea to work with someone else’s, empathy, compassion, group leadership, knowing how to support group efforts, altruism – all are behaviors indicative of cooperative human beings.
+Listening, consensus-seeking, giving up an idea to work with someone else’s, empathy, compassion, group leadership, knowing how to support group efforts, altruism – all are behaviours indicative of cooperative human beings.

 Common behaviours of students who don’t think interdependently